selforganising/selforganising/_posts/2014-02-10-frontend-frameworks.md

 #####What is a frontend framework?

 A CSS framework will generally consist of a stylesheet with an array of pre-defined classes that can be included in an HTML page to determine elements of layout, typography, forms, buttons and navigation.
-Full frontend frameworks like Foundation and Bootstrap also contain JavaScript libraries and icons to add further elements of ldesign and behaviour.
+Full frontend frameworks like Foundation and Bootstrap also contain JavaScript libraries and icons to add further elements of design and behaviour.

-Although it takes a lot of time and patience to get familiar with these sorts of frameworks, it is possible to get some familiarity with them quite quickly.
+Although it takes a lot of time and patience to get really familiar with these frameworks, it is possible to get some familiarity quite quickly.

+#####Why Foundation and Bootstrap?

+Bootstrap is the most widely-used frontend framework.
+Foundation is preferred by many.
+Between them, They are the two most popular frameworks in use today.

+#####How to use them?

+The frameworks can be downloaded straight from the their respective websites, but the standard downloads contain a lot of files that you will not necessarily need.

+It has in recent years become standard practice not to download CSS and JavaScript library files, but to link to them in HTML pages using third-party CDNs (Content Delivery Networks), for example [cdnjs.com](http://cdnjs.com/).

+It is increasingly the case that web pages are constructed with styling, scripts, images and data all provided from different sources.
+The example pages linked to below are simple examples of this trend.

+Any additional site-specific styling or behaviour can be added in separate _.css_ or _.js_ files that you create end edit yourself.

 #####Download the frameworks